EU-hosted monitoring for availability data

 What can I monitor?

-HTTP(S) endpoints and TCP ports, with up, down and degraded states plus an incident timeline.
+HTTP(S) endpoints, TCP ports and heartbeats (your cron job pings a URL; if the ping stops, you get alerted), with up, down and degraded states plus an incident timeline.

 Where is my data stored?

-In Helsinki, Finland, in the EU, with no US transfers and a DPA included.
+In Helsinki, Finland, in the EU, with international processing paths disclosed and a DPA working template published.

 What does it cost?

-Free during the open beta.
+Free during the private beta.
 We do not promise a fixed free duration.